hamiltonchangcodes/Used_Car_Linear_Regression_Prediction/README.md

 Our initial analysis of the data started with a pairplot using the Python Seaborn library.
 Initial results using all available continuous variables resulted in no obvious associations or correlations, as seen below:

 ![initial data](images/initialdata.png)

+Further examination through the OLS Stats function from the SciPy library revealed some correlation, but not enough to reliable use any of the continuous variables indivudually to help predict price.